 I went to visit my grandmother yesterday and I took a belated birthday gift to her.
 74. Amazing.
 I call her my tree, and she calls me her acorn.
-I tell you, all my life I have been making clever connections as to why I would be her acorn.
-I have heard funny stories of her that remind me of my own rebellious nature.
-I have ticked her off enough to feel her tough love.
-I have always wondered so much about her: her strength and where it comes from, how she always keeps it real no matter what, and whether I, too will be handed down the ability to not stress the small stuff and continue to take in all good things that maintain gratitude.
+All my life I have been making clever connections as to why I would be her acorn.
+I have heard funny stories of her that remind me of my own rebellious nature, and ticked her off enough to feel her tough love.
+Never have I stopped wondering so much about her: her strength and where it comes from, how she always keeps it real no matter what, and whether I, too will be handed down the ability to not stress the small stuff and continue to take in all good things that maintain gratitude.

 My tree, her roots dig deep into the soil.

 Within the strength of her branches:

 Strength, she has never had any other choice but to be rooted in strength.